Floor Sanding & Fitting

 Loose blocks are lifted, the old adhesive is cleaned from both the block and the subfloor, and they are re-glued with a specialist parquet adhesive.
 We then weight them and allow full cure time before sanding.
 Sanding over loose blocks causes uneven results and can crack the block edges.

-What does parquet restoration cost in London?
+What does parquet restoration cost in Kensington?

-Parquet sanding and finishing runs from around £30 to £50 per square metre in London, depending on species, pattern complexity, and condition.
+Parquet sanding and finishing runs from around £30 to £50 per square metre in Kensington, depending on species, pattern complexity, and condition.
 Versailles panels and other geometric formats typically fall at the higher end because of the time required to sand them correctly without cross-grain marks.

 Have a similar project?
 Call us on 020 88309782 or Book a Free Site Visit